 - Demonstrate interpersonal and communication behaviours, attributes and skills that enable negotiation and collaboration with others, as well as enhanced self-awareness to identify personal characteristics and how these can support or hinder work behaviours

 - Clarify personal and professional goals consistent with personal characteristics and interests, and understand how skills can be transferable, including an enhanced ability to demonstrate employability skills to others.

 Entry to this course is competitive, and students will be selected on the basis of their academic merit and application.
-The application round and information for semester 2 2022 will be announced in the From The Hub newsletter closer to the end of semester 1, and updated here.

 - Statement of expectations (750 words) (10) [LO 1,4,5,6]